Max Hardcore: Nature of content

 Max Hardcore's films generally consist of sexual acts executed by himself, with women, often porn industry newcomers who act like young girls or their upset mothers.

 The sexual situations depicted in Max Hardcore's films frequently include acts such as vomit, urinating on his female co-stars, fisting them, or inserting specula into their anuses or vaginas and widening them to extreme degree.
 Films by Max Hardcore often depict their director and star inflicting apparent pain and humiliation on his co-stars.

 The treatment by Hardcore of his female co-stars has been described by several critics as occasionally abusive and the tone of Hardcore's work has been considered misogynistic.
-A British documentary crew witnessed Hardcore's unsimulated violent treatment of a woman who had been reluctant to work with him, and members of the documentary crew interfered with the production "for fear of being complicit in her rape."
+The crew of the British documentary Hardcore witnessed Hardcore's unsimulated violent treatment of a woman who had been reluctant to work with him, and interfered with the production "for fear of being complicit in her rape."

 Max Hardcore's films and alleged work methods reportedly made him "among the most hated men in the industry".